zack-bitcoin/amoveo/docs/design/transaction_types.md

 These are the 18 types of transaction that can be in blocks.

-4 transactions for accounts:
+3 transactions for accounts:
 * account_new
 * account_spend
 * account_delete
-* account_recycle

-7 transactions for channels:
+6 transactions for channels:
 * channel_new
 * channel_grow
 * channel_team_close
 * channel_solo_close
 * channel_slash
 * channel_timeout
-* channel_recycle

 5 transactions for the oracle:
 * oracle_new